-- ▼ the lighting for each space must satisfy the relevant requirements of AS/NZS 1680 or, where this standard is not applicable, another benchmark agreed to in advance by the Scheme Administrator - the upgraded lighting system must comply with the requirements of the BCA section F4.4 Safe Movement - the upgraded lighting system must have an Illumination Power Density (IPD) for each space less than or equal to the maximum IPD allowed under BCA part J6, and - the original energy saver must be provided with a completed and signed Building Lighting Information Sheet on completion of the lighting upgrade.
+- the lighting for each space must satisfy the relevant requirements of AS/NZS 1680 or, where this standard is not applicable, another benchmark agreed to in advance by the Scheme Administrator - the upgraded lighting system must comply with the requirements of the BCA section F4.4 Safe Movement, and - the upgraded lighting system must have an Illumination Power Density (IPD) for each space less than or equal to the maximum IPD allowed under BCA part J6.

-AS/NZS 1680 - building lighting

-Upgrades of building lighting must achieve the relevant requirements of AS/NZS 1680.
+Building lighting requirements where AS/NZS 1680 applies Upgrades of building lighting must achieve the relevant requirements of AS/NZS 1680.
 These may include, but are not limited to, the requirements related:

 - maintained illuminance accounting for lumen depreciation

-- ▼ control of glare, and
+- control of glare, and

 - uniformity of illuminance.